-Figure 106.
+Figure 101.
 CRL wizard download the CRL page

 - 7 Select whether you want to download the CRL now or later. - 8 Click Finish.
-If you elected to download the CRL now, the CRL is listed on the CRL list page with a status of Success.
-CRLs are stored in [install directory]\common\conf\crls.
+If you elected to download the CRL now, the CRL is listed on the CRL list page with a status of success.
+CRLs are stored in the following system directory: [install directory]\common\conf\crls.